-The 'Numbering & Regions' tab (part of which is shown in Figure 2a) gives more control over numbering schemes allowing Kabat, Chothia, or Martin (Enhanced Chothia)[7] schemes as well as displaying CDRs / structural loops according to definitions provided by Kabat, Chothia, AbM (useful for modelling purposes) and contacts[55].
-On the right of the panel is shown a residue distribution graph for the currently selected residue - in this case residue H1.
+The "Numbering & Regions" tab (part of which is shown in Fig. 2a) gives more control over numbering schemes, allowing Kabat, Chothia, or Martin (Enhanced Chothia) [7] schemes and displaying CDRs/structural loops according to definitions provided by Kabat, Chothia, AbM (useful for modeling purposes), and contacts [55].
+On the right of the panel, a residue distribution graph for the currently selected residue-in this case, residue H1-is shown.
 As the graph shows, the most common residues (across all species) are glutamate (E) and glutamine (Q); the amino acid present in this particular sequence is highlighted with an arrow above the relevant bar.

-The 'Unusual Residues' tab allows the same information to be provided, but allows the comparison to be restricted to a specific species, while the 'Humanization' tab gives a much more detailed view of this information.
-Again clicking on an amino acid will show a graph of its distribution which can be restricted to a particular species.
-The 'heatmap' which is part of the humanization tab and shown in part in Figure 2b, gives a summary of the graphical view of residue frequencies for each position in the sequence.
-Two thresholds are defined using sliders at the bottom of the page; for each position, amino acid types with a frequency below the lower threshold (i.e. unusual residues) are shown in red, those above the higher threshold (i.e. common) are shown in green with the remaning residues shown in yellow, the CDRs being shown in darker shades.
-At the top of the heatmap, the sequence is shown with colours based on a first reference sequence and then with colours against a second reference sequence which is also used for the rest of the heatmap.
-Clicking on a residue in the middle of the heatmap will update the sequence shown at the bottom which can then be exported.
-Typically one might set mouse as the first reference and human as the second reference thus allowing the identification of unusual human residues.
+The "Unusual Residues" tab allows the same information to be provided but allows the comparison to be restricted to a specific species, while the "Humanization" tab gives a much more detailed view of this information.
+Again, clicking on an amino acid will show a graph of its distribution, which can be restricted to a particular species.
+The "heatmap", which is part of the humanization tab and shown in part in Fig. 2b, gives a summary of the graphical view of residue frequencies for each position in the sequence.
+Two thresholds are defined using sliders at the bottom of the page; for each position, amino acid types with a frequency below the lower threshold (i.e., unusual residues) are shown in red, those above the higher threshold (i.e., common) are shown in green, with the remaning residues shown in yellow, the CDRs being shown in darker shades.
+At the top of the heatmap, the sequence is shown with colors based on a first reference sequence and then with colors against a second reference sequence, which is also used for the rest of the heatmap.
+Clicking on a residue in the middle of the heatmap will update the sequence shown at the bottom, which can then be exported.
+Typically, one might set mouse as the first reference and human as the second reference, thus allowing the identification of unusual human residues.

-Other tabs provided include a) assignment of Chothia conformational canonical classes based on sequence; b) a 'Structure' tab, only displayed if the selected sequence comes from a PDB file, in which the structure can be viewed and rotated; c) a 'Germline' tab which maps a sequence to the closest germline sequences; and d) a 'Humanness' tab which implements the method of Abhinandan and Martin for assessing how human-like a sequence is [45].
+Other tabs provided include (a) assignment of Chothia conformational canonical classes based on sequence; (b) a "Structure" tab, which is only displayed if the selected sequence comes from a PDB file, in which the structure can be viewed and rotated; (c) a "Germline" tab, which maps a sequence to the closest germline sequences; and (d) a "Humanness" tab, which implements the method of Abhinandan and Martin for assessing how human-like a sequence is [45].